-Note: The barcode reader feature will not be present on later versions of the Plum A+®.
+Note: The barcode reader feature will not be present on later versions of the Plum A+®3.

-The barcode reader wand connects to the BCR port on the peripheral PWA (see Figure 9-11).
+The barcode reader wand connects to the BCR port J27 on the peripheral PWA.
 The BCR wand interfaces through the infuser's optically isolated, TTL logic level, asynchronous interface.
 The BCR wand is also capable of interfacing at RS-232 levels.
-The infuser provides an isolated $+5\,\mathrm{V{DC}}$ regulator to power the BCR wand.
+The infuser provides an isolated +5 $\ensuremath{V{DC}}$ regulator to power the BCR wand.
 When the LED at the tip of the BCR wand is swiped across a barcode label, the reflected light is scanned and processed.
 After a successful scan, the data is sent over the communication interface to the CPU.